People for the Ethical Treatment of Animals: PETA UK

+Labels

+PETA certifies beauty and cosmetics companies with bunny labels in two tiers.
+In the first tier ("Animal Test-Free"), the entire company does not use animal testing.
+The company may still produce non-vegan products.
+In the second tier ("Cruelty-Free"), the company may not produce non-vegan products.
+The company is animal test-free and also vegan, i.e. does not use any animal-derived ingredients.
+If a company carries the PETA "animal test-free" or "cruelty-free" label, it must also have signed agreements with its suppliers that they do not use animal testing.

+PETA also awards a "vegan" label to clothing and furniture products (instead of entire companies), which means that the products are free from animal-derived ingredients, but the companies can still produce non-vegan products.

 Positions

-Direct action and the ALF
+Direct action

 Newkirk is outspoken in her support of direct action, writing that no movement for social change has ever succeeded without what she calls the militarism component: "Thinkers may prepare revolutions, but bandits must carry them out."
 Newkirk is a strong supporter of direct action that removes animals from laboratories and other facilities: "When I hear of anyone walking into a lab and walking out with animals, my heart sings."
 Newkirk was quoted in 1999, "When you see the resistance to basic humane treatment and to the acknowledgment of animals' social needs, I find it small wonder that the laboratories aren't all burning to the ground.
 If I had more guts, I'd light a match."